Tea Time: The Health Benefits Found in a Cup of Tea

 Tea for better heart health.

-This month, we celebrated National Wear Red Day because cardiovascular disease is a threat to so many women.
 Tea can be an integral part of a heart-healthy diet.
 In Japan, where green tea is a staple in their diet, tea seems to play a role in reducing the risk of death from heart disease.
 The polyphenols in green tea help to facilitate blood flow and can help to reduce the occurrence of heart disease.
 Tea is best consumed freshly brewed without the addition of sugar, honey, or cream that can negate the positive effects.
-And tea cannot be a substitute for a healthy lifestyle, but it can be an additional tool to keep you healthier longer.
+Tea cannot be a substitute for a healthy lifestyle, but it can be an additional tool to keep you healthier longer.

 Boosts your immune system.